-We assume that the cumulative return obtained at the end of the $t$-th period (e.g., one day) is completely reinvested at the beginning of period $t+1$-th and no additional wealth can be taken into the portfolio.
-Initially, we assume that the portfolio is uniformly allocated; that is, $\bw_0 = \bu\equiv \tfrac{1}{N}{\bf 1}$.
-In the $t$-th period, portfolio $\bw_t$ is adopted and the price relative vector $\bx_t$ occurs at the end of this period.
-The increase in wealth during this period is proportional to the convex combination of relative prices $\bw_t^T \bx_t = \sum_{i=1}^N w_{i,t}\, x_{i,t}$.
-In the absence of transaction costs, the final cumulative wealth is expressed as: \be CW_T = CW_0 \; \prod_{t=1}^{T} \bw_t^T\bx_t, \ee where $CW_0$ denotes the initial wealth, which, for simplicity, was be set to one (e.g., one thousand dollar for the initial investment).
-Therefore for OLPS as online loss function has been typically used linear $L_1(\bw) = - \bw^T \bx_t$ or logarithmic $L_2(\bw) = -\ln(\bw^T \bx_t$ functions.
-In practice, in order to improve performance and improve robustness the relative price is often preprocessed as follows \cite{Li2012},\cite{Li2015},\cite{RMR},\cite{Cichocki2024}: \be \hat{\bx}_{t}= \left\{
+We assume that the cumulative return obtained at the end of the $t$-th period (e.g., one day) is completely reinvested at the beginning of the $(t+1)$-th period and no additional wealth can be taken into the portfolio.
+Initially, we assume that the portfolio is uniformly allocated; that is, $\bw_0 = \bu \equiv \tfrac{1}{N}{\bf 1}$.
+In the $t$-th period, portfolio $\bw_t$ is adopted, and the price relative vector $\bx_t$ occurs at the end of this period.
+The increase in wealth during this period is proportional to the convex combination of relative prices $\bw_t^T \bx_t = \sum_{i=1}^N w_{i,t} x_{i,t}$.
+In the absence of transaction costs, the final cumulative wealth is expressed as: \be CW_T = CW_0 \prod_{t=1}^{T} \bw_t^T\bx_t, \ee where $CW_0$ denotes the initial wealth, which, for simplicity, will be set to one (e.g., one thousand dollars for the initial investment).
+Therefore, for OLPS as an online loss function, the linear $L_1(\bw) = - \bw^T \bx_t$ or logarithmic $L_2(\bw) = -\ln(\bw^T \bx_t)$ functions have been typically used.